tnguyen6-cs/tnguyen6-cs/README.md

 # Hi there, I'm Trinh :sunny:

-I am a Computer Science major at Swarthmore College interested in software engineering and web development.
+I am a Computer Science major at Swarthmore College interested in software engineering and product management.

 ## What I'm up to:
 - Learning Web Development through Havard's CS50 :book: